unifreak/unifreak.github.io/_posts/2022-12-13-the-go-programming-language-book-notes.md

 Goroutine:

 - Within a single goroutine, the happens-before order is the order expressed by the program.

 - If a package p imports package q, the completion of q's init functions happens before the start of any of p's.

 - The start of the function main.main happens after all init functions have finished.

 - The go statement that starts a new goroutine happens before the goroutine's execution begins.

 Channel:

 - A send on a channel happens before the corresponding receive from that channel completes.

 - The closing of a channel happens before a receive that returns a zero value because the channel is closed.

 - The kth receive on a channel with capacity C happens before the k+Cth send from that channel completes.

 - A receive from an unbuffered channel happens before the send on that channel completes.

 Locks:

 - For any sync.Mutex or sync.RWMutex variable l and n < m, call n of l.Unlock
   () happens before call m of l.Lock() returns.

 - For any call to l.RLock on a sync.RWMutex variable l, there is an n such that the l.RLock happens (returns) after call n to l.Unlock and the matching l.RUnlock happens before call n+1 to l.Lock.

-- A single call of f() from once.Do(f) happens (returns) before any call of once.Do (f) returns.
+- A single call of f() from once.Do(f) happens (returns) before any call of once.Do(f) returns.

 # Concurrency Patterns

-One goroutine per connection (See clock2)
+One goroutine per connection (See clock2).

 ---

-Multi-goroutine per connection (See reverb2)
+Multi-goroutine per connection (See reverb2).

 ---

-Using unbuffered channel to synchronize main and background goroutines (See netcat3)
+Using unbuffered channel to synchronize main and background goroutines (See netcat3).

 ```go
 func main() {